jungwookshin/scorer_time_energy/README.md

 # Background

-This project was motivated by a question to TOPAS forum from Fernando Hueso about 2D histogram of deposit energy and flight time of a particle.
-This can be realized by a custom scorer and many of TOPAS users want to implement their own scorers.
-Although many examples are provided by TOPAS, a step-by-step guide doesn't exist and I believe that will be helpful for TOPAS users who don't have much of C++ experience.
+This project was motivated by a question from Fernando Hueso about 2D histogram of deposit energy as a function of time.
+As this can be realized by a custom scorer, it was recommended to develop a custom scorer.
+Like Fernando, many of TOPAS users want to implement their own scorers.
+In spite of many extension examples, a step-by-step guide for TOPAS users who don't have much C++ experience.
+Hope this step-by-step guide will be helpful.

 # Getting started